Temporal decay of vortex line density in rotating thermal counterflow of He II: Abstract

 \section{Abstract}

 Horizontally ($\mathbf{\Omega} \perp \mathbf{v}_{\rm{ns}}$) and axially ($\mathbf{\Omega} \parallel \mathbf{v}_{\rm{ns}}$) rotating counterflow of superfluid $^4$He (He~II) generated thermally in a square channel is studied using the second sound attenuation technique, detecting statistically steady state and temporal decay of the density of quantized vortex lines $L(t,\Omega)$.
 The array of rectilinear quantized vortices created by rotation at angular velocity $\Omega$ strongly affects the transient regimes of quantum turbulence characterized by counterflow velocity $\mathbf{v}_{\rm{ns}}$, differently in both geometries.
 Two effects are observed, acting against each other and affecting the late temporal decay $L(t,\Omega)$.
-The first is gradual decrease of the decay exponent $\mu$ of the power law $L(t,\Omega) \propto t^{-\mu}$, associated with the fact that under rotation thermal counterflow acquires two-dimensional features, clearly observed in the $\mathbf{\Omega} \parallel \mathbf{v}_{\rm{ns}}$ geometry.
-It exists in the $\mathbf{\Omega} \perp \mathbf{v}_{\rm{ns}}$ geometry as well, however, it is screened here by the influence of the effective Ekman layer built within the effective Ekman time $T_{\rm{Ek}}^{\rm{eff}}=H (\nu_{\rm{eff}} \Omega)^{-1/2}$ of order seconds, where $H$ is the characteristic size of the turbulent system along $\mathbf \Omega$ and $\nu_{\rm{eff}}$ is the effective kinematic viscosity of turbulent He~II.
+The first is gradual decrease of the decay exponent $\mu$ of the power law $L(t,\Omega) \propto t^{-\mu}$, associated with the fact that under rotation thermal counterflow acquires two-dimensional features, clearly observed and recently reported by us (Phys.
+Fluids \textbf{36}, 105121 (2024)) in the $\mathbf{\Omega} \parallel \mathbf{v}_{\rm{ns}}$ geometry.
+It exists in the $\mathbf{\Omega} \perp \mathbf{v}_{\rm{ns}}$ geometry as well, however, it is screened here by the influence of the effective Ekman layer built within the effective Ekman time of order seconds.
 For faster rotation rates $L(t,\Omega)$ gradually ceases to display a clear power law.
 Instead, rounded and ever steeper decays occur, gradually shifted toward shorter and shorter times, significantly shortening the time range for a possible self-similar decay of vortex line density.
-This effect is not observed in $\mathbf{\Omega} \parallel \mathbf{v}_{\rm{ns}}$ geometry, as here the much longer $T_{\rm{Ek}}^{\rm{eff}}$ of order minutes cannot affect the observed $L(t,\Omega)$ decay appreciably.
+This effect is not observed in $\mathbf{\Omega} \parallel \mathbf{v}_{\rm{ns}}$ geometry, as here the much longer effective Ekman time of order minutes cannot affect the observed $L(t,\Omega)$ decay appreciably.